NazarenoL/Penny/README.md

 ## Features
 - **SVG Power!**: Drop svg images in 'svg' folder and, as if by magic (No really, there's a gulp task for that) it will generate 1 file with all of them.

-- **Custom fonts Base64** Yeap!
-Put yours fonts in the 'fonts' folder and drink a beer 🍺